tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/快速入门_intl_en.md

 String secretId = "COS_SECRETID";
 String secretKey = "COS_SECRETKEY";
 COSCredentials cred = new BasicCOSCredentials(secretId, secretKey);
 // 2.
 Set the bucket region.
-For the abbreviations of COS regions, see https://intl.cloud.tencent.com/document/product/436/6224.
+For the abbreviations for COS regions, please see https://intl.cloud.tencent.com/document/product/436/6224.
-// clientConfig contains set methods to set region, HTTPS (HTTP by default), timeout, proxy, etc. For details, see the source code or the Java SDK FAQs.
+// `clientConfig` contains the set methods to set region, HTTPS (HTTP by default), timeout, and proxy.
+For detailed usage, please see the source code or the FAQs about the SDK for Java.
 Region region = new Region("COS_REGION");
 ClientConfig clientConfig = new ClientConfig(region);
 // 3.
 Generate a COS client.